 Pellegrino Artusi lived in Florence for sixty years, until his death in 1911 at the age of 91.
 He didn’t have heirs.
 In a neat move, and a welcome boon to the area, Pellegrino left his property to the town of Forlimpopoli (I could say that word all day).

 His hometown has not forgotten his generosity.
 The town of Forlimpopoli holds the Festa Artusian.
 That’s nine days of food and entertainment.
 Doesn’t that sound fabulous?
-But there’s more, like Casa Artusi.
+But wait, there’s more — such as Casa Artusi.

 Casa Artusi in Forlimpopoli